themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 - *Citation Transparency:* Include complete citation metadata in all research outputs.

-- *Research Coordinates:* Use USSC addressing for traceability and reference management.
+- *Research Coordinates:* Use UCCS addressing for traceability and reference management.

 - *Bias Awareness:* Acknowledge source limitations and perspective constraints.